lambda826/My-Notebook/08 System/01 System Design/03 Subsystem/01 Search Engine/01 Autocomplete (Typeahead).md

 	- Store top suggestions with each node.
 	- Problem:
 		- Trade extra storage for query speed.
+	- Optimization
+			- We can optimize our storage by storing only references of the terminal nodes rather than storing the entire phrase.
+			- To find the suggested terms we need to traverse back using the parent reference from the terminal node.

 How to deal case sensitivity?
 How to deal with different languages?